barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

   - New Data I/O and Connector definitions implemented on Node.js and C++
   - Update ICD model and docgen templates for generating ICD documents
+  - Add generation of automated interface tests

   - Code Generation updates on Node.js:

+    - Update code generation for the new Data I/O and connector model definitions
     - Add code generation for StateMachine and StructType data types
     - Add code generation for Enums (#178)
     - Fixed issue where code generation created duplicate “require” statements (#177)
+    - Fixed issue in code generation where components were included in an application that did not match the target language (#175)

   - Code Generation updates on C++:

+    - Update code generation for the new Data I/O and connector definitions
     - Update code generation for Faults and Alarms
     - Updated code generation of HW Adapter to allow having data objects that are primitive types or array elements instead of structs when the "field" parameter of a data object in the data_object_map collection is left empty (#169)
     - Fixed issue in C++ code generation of default values for arrays of state machines (#156)
-    - Fixed issue in C++ code generation of port numbers in configuration files (#157)
     - Fixed issue in C++ code generation of path values for data types (#163)
     - Fixed issue in C++ code generation of default values for data types defined in the IO Framework (#164)
-    - Fixed issue in C++ code generation of state variable ports in configuration files (#165)
     - Fixed issue in C++ code generation where the dimensions of a 2D array was reversed (#167)
     - Removed GMT namespace from I/O Framework state machines (#172)
     - Fixed issue where enums in C++ were not properly initialized (#176)

+  - Configuration files:

+    - Updated generation of configuration files for new Data I/O and connector definitions
+    - Fixed issue in generation of port numbers in configuration files (#157)
+    - Fixed issue in generation of state variable ports in configuration files (#165)
+    - Fixed issue in generation of large default values in configuration files (#168)

   - Improved error handling in ‘grs compile’ when the URI has not been specified properly in the model (#143)
-  - Fixed Package application to no longer include components that do not specify coffee as the target language (#175)
+  - Update ‘grs compile’ to compile all the configuration files of a module
+  - Added check option in ‘grs compile’ to check the consistency of the compiled files

 - Core Frameworks